-Before we left Kauai, Bev and Sam, had mentioned their recent purchase of another home in Costa Rica.
-We were happy for them in their obvious enthusiasm and asked they send us photos when they could, allowing us to revel along with them in their excitement.
+Before we left Kauai, Bev and Sam had mentioned their recent purchase of another home in Costa Rica.
+We were happy for them in their obvious enthusiasm and asked them to send us photos when they could, allowing us to revel along with them in their excitement.
 Never did we think, for a moment, that their new home in Costa Rica would impact our lives of travel.

 |View from the veranda to the valley below.
 We don’t mind not having an ocean view on this occasion.|

 As we opened the link to their new home in Costa Rica, we did so as friends sharing in their joy in reviewing the listing, never thinking it would apply to us.
 Knowing their fine taste and the magnificence of their home in Kauai, it wasn’t even on our radar as remotely within our budgeted price range.